Best Restaurants in Lake Como and Garda

 The Italian lakes have long attracted discerning visitors in search of tranquility, relaxation and, of course, outstanding food & wine.
 Set among picturesque landscapes, Lake Como and Garda are simply long expanses of water nestled right against the mountains, with exquisite views offered as standard.
-For despite attracting numerous visitors in the summer months, the Italian lakes have kept their sense of refinement and tranquility – it’s simply impossible not to feel relaxed and content in such beautiful surroundings.
+Despite attracting numerous visitors in the summer months, the Italian lakes have kept their sense of refinement and tranquility – it’s simply impossible not to feel relaxed and content in such beautiful surroundings.

 And it is precisely this wonderful setting, which ensures that dining out in Lake Como and Lake Garda is rarely anything other than memorable.
 Of course, lackluster restaurants do exist, but they are outnumbered by some truly splendid venues, which offer both magical vistas and superlative food & wine in abundance.
 Moreover, some of Italy’s greatest food regions – including Piemonte and Lombardy – are close by, so expect menus that showcase the best of Northern Italy’s varied cuisine; great risottos, veal fillets and mouth-watering pasta dishes are de rigueur.
 Not to mention Franciacorta, Italy’s premium sparkling wine style that is made in the nearby province of Brescia, in Lombardy.